Aral-167/inventory_management/README.md

-# inventory_management
+## inventory_management
-A project to manage inventory using motoko
+A basic project to manage the inventory.